-• Do not remove the radiator cap; the coolant must be checked with cold engine, through the compensation tank.
+Do not remove the radiator cap; the coolant must be checked with cold engine, through the compensation tank.

-The coolant tank (1) can be reached after opening the engine hood and the coolant level must be included between the LOW and FULL marks.
+The coolant tank (1) can be reached after opening the engine hood: the coolant level in the tank must be included between the MINIMUM and MAXIMUM marks.

-If necessary, add water or coolant and, if a constant and considerable decrease in the coolant level can be noticed, check the tightness of the engine-radiator unit and of the radiator body.
+If necessary, add water or coolant and, if a constant and considerable decrease in the coolant level can be noticed, check the tightness of the radiator-engine unit and of the radiator casing.